bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/reduce_of_empty_array_with_no_initial_value.md

 TypeError: Reduce of empty array with no initial value
 ======================================================

-The JavaScript exception “reduce of empty array with no initial value” occurs when a reduce function is used.
+The JavaScript exception "reduce of empty array with no initial value” occurs when a reduce function is used.

 Message
 -------